molinsp/smash-cmu/Simulations/SimulationFramework/readme.txt

      to V-Rep to, to move the simulated drones on a V-Rep scene.
 It uses the actual algorithms for Area Coverage and Bridge building that will be included on the drone.
 Since there is an interface for the hardware layer, the use of V-Rep instead is (almost) transparent.
-     This is supposed to be used with the V-RepMadaraQuadcopterPlatformPlugin installed in the V-Rep main executable folder, as they communicate with each other through Madara.
-It is assumed that a V-Rep scene will act as the System Controller, as well as the sensors and actuators for each drone.

-     The communication with V-Rep could be done through TCP or other methods, but it is actually handled through Madara as well, using some particular prefixes to get sensor information or send movement commands to V-Rep through Madara.
+	 This is supposed to be used with the V-RepMadaraQuadcopterPlatformPlugin installed in the V-Rep main executable folder.
+The communication with V-Rep is handled through a separate Madara knowledge base, and it consists mainly of requests to get sensor information or movement commands sent to V-Rep through Madara.

      Most of the code is actually located in the DroneController/packages/madara_client folder or the repository, and is only referenced from this project.